mackwick/tarot_project/README.md

 # Unnamed Tarot Project

 ### Description: An API containing all 78 tarot cards, with keywords for upright and reversed positions.
 As the dev, I will have CRUD capabilities.
-Users will be able to search and show cards from the API.
-(I may add functionality for other devs to use the API.)
+Users will be able to look up or pull random cards from the API.
+(I may add functionality for other devs to use the API and/or for users to create accounts.)

 **Will be Deployed on Render**